Duet Night Abyss - Immersive Theatre Guide

 Think about that for a moment.

 This is not Honkai Star Rail where the new content is so irritating you "need" the newest SSR banner pull or you will have a rough time.
-Theatre being what it is means some characters naturally have an easier time but the main rewards are concentrated in the first 6 to 12 Acts of Immortal Repertoire.
+Immersive Theatre being what it is means some characters naturally have an easier time but the main rewards are concentrated in the first 12 Acts of Immortal Repertoire.

 (Sometimes the Featured Character also has a special skin as the gacha banner but typically that lasts longer than their Theatre Season).